yale-cpsc-419-templates/pset-4-template/README.md

     > In particular, if you return an HTML table from the server in response to a search request, that may be challenging to slice up into pages.
     > However, if you return a JSON list of objects, there are built-in JavaScript functions that will help you pick out chunks of the list.

+If you *and your partner* are enrolled in CPSC 519, you must implement the following additional feature.

-2. The sorting algorithm required by your program is quite inflexible, and it would be nice if users could sort results however they want.
+* The sorting algorithm required by your program is quite inflexible, and it would be nice if users could sort results however they want.
    * Make (part of) the column header cells clickable, and respond to a click in a column header by sorting the results in ascending order of the values in that column
      * Secondary and tertiary sorting should follow the same algorithm described in Pset 1
      * Sorting by the Agent list must be done by the **name** of the **first** agent in the list